ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/basal-wedge-mapping.md

 # Basal Wedge protocol mapping

-The mapping of the source app data to the TERN Ontology on this page is applicable to the [Basal Wedge](https://linked.data.gov.au/def/nrm/a7d605e0-7d90-473e-aac0-21cdf380576f) protocol.
+The mapping of the source app data to the TERN Ontology on this page is applicable to the [Basal Wedge](https://linked.data.gov.au/def/nrm/a7d605e0-7d90-473e-aac0-21cdf380576f) protocol in [Basal Area](https://linked.data.gov.au/def/nrm/f7e0d965-ae73-434e-8599-634598e506b5) module.

 Mentions of observable properties should refer to [basal-wedge/overview](/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/basal-wedge/overview) for the feature type and value type information.

 ## Conceptual modelling

 During a site visit to a site, the basal area is derived from a number of different observations carried out using the basal wedge method.
 Firstly, the target species for a population is selected.
 At a specific location within the site, a basal area sweep is performed using a basal wedge set at a specific _basal area factor_.
-Each tree may be a categorised as a _hit_ or a _borderline_.
+Each tree may be a categorized as a _hit_ or a _borderline_.
 If the tree is not a hit, then it is ignored.
 The trees that were hits and borderlines are tallied up using a point system to calculate the basal area count.

 To calculate the basal area of a site, the basal wedge method is used.
 The first step is to select the target species for the population.
 At a specific location within the site, a basal area sweep is performed using a basal wedge set at a specific basal area factor.
-During the sweep, each tree is categorised as a hit, a borderline, or is ignored.
+During the sweep, each tree is categorized as a hit, a borderline, or is ignored.
 The trees that are hits or borderlines are tallied using a point system to calculate the basal area count.

 The basal area count is used to calculate the mean basal area for each targeted species population.
 The stand basal area is calculated by summing up the mean basal area for each species population.